 Minda is from Colorado where she completed her Doctorate of Physical Therapy at the University of Colorado.
 At this time she began to have an interest in specializing in pelvic health.
 Minda has completed multiple courses working toward becoming an advanced pelvic health specialist with the Herman and Wallace Institute.
 Minda also treats other orthopedic and neurological conditions in Homer.
 Minda moved to Alaska in October 2017 and fills her time with hiking, skiing, paddle boarding, spending time with friends, and playing with her dog.

 MS in Physical Therapy, University of the Pacific

 Doctorate in Physical Therapy, A. T. Still University-Arizona School of Health Sciences

 ABPTS Board Certified Orthopedic Clinical Specialist

 Karen Northrop has practiced physical therapy since 1989 and has been at SPH since 1996.
-She is one of two certified Clinical Specialist in Orthopedics on the Kenai Peninsula.
-She has practiced in neurological rehabilitation, acute care, sports, orthopedic, home health, and ergonomics.
-She has taken many courses to improve her techniques in various areas, and completed a three month residency course in Proprioceptive Neuromuscular Facilitation at Kaiser Vallejo to become certified in this treatment philosophy.
-She has also been trained in Workwell and DSI Functional Capacity Evaluations.
+She received her Board Certification in Orthopaedics from the American Board of Physical Therapy Specialties in 2005.
+She has clinical expertise in neurological rehabilitation, acute care, sports, orthopedics, home health, and ergonomics.
+Since she became a PT she has taken many courses to improve her techniques in various areas, and completed a three month residency course in Proprioceptive Neuromuscular Facilitation at Kaiser Vallejo to become certified in this treatment philosophy.
+Karen has also been trained in Functional Dry Needling, and DSI Functional Capacity Evaluations.
 Karen loves Alaska and all the outdoor adventures that it offers.
 When not at work, she spends time with her family and friends, usually outdoors.